openhab/openhab1-addons/bundles/binding/org.openhab.binding.novelanheatpump/README.md

 ## Binding Configuration

 This binding can be configured in the file `services/novelanheatpump.cfg`.
+Make sure to remove "#" in the lines you edit, as "#" marks comments.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|